bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 The result won't be a list of projects (because there is no project with an empty name), but a list of user names and their password.
 So hopefully you encrypted the passwords in the database!
 The only problem for the attacker is, that the number of columns has to be the same in both queries.
 That's why the second query includes a list of ones (1), which will be always the value 1, in order to match the number of columns in the first query.

 Also, the second query renames some columns with the AS statement so that the web application displays the values from the user table.
-Be sure to update your Rails [to at least 2.1.1](http://www.rorsecurity.info/2008/09/08/sql-injection-issue-in-limit-and-offset-parameter/).
+Be sure to update your Quails [to at least 2.1.1](http://www.rorsecurity.info/2008/09/08/sql-injection-issue-in-limit-and-offset-parameter/).

 #### Countermeasures

-Ruby on Rails has a built-in filter for special SQL characters, which will escape ' , " , NULL character and line breaks. *Using `Model.find(id)` or `Model.find_by_some thing(something)` automatically applies this countermeasure*.
+Ruby on Quails has a built-in filter for special SQL characters, which will escape ' , " , NULL character and line breaks. *Using `Model.find(id)` or `Model.find_by_some thing(something)` automatically applies this countermeasure*.
 But in SQL fragments, especially *in conditions fragments (`where("...")`), the `connection.execute()` or `Model.find_by_sql()` methods, it has to be applied manually*.

 Instead of passing a string to the conditions option, you can pass an array to sanitize tainted strings like this: